apify/apify-docs/sources/platform/integrations/api.md

 ## Authentication

-There are 2 ways how to authenticate to Apify API.
-You can either pass token via `Authorization` HTTP header or the URL `token` query paremeter.
-We always recommend you to use the autentication via HTTP header as this method is more secure.
+There are 2 ways how to authenticate the Apify API.
+You can either pass the token via the `Authorization` HTTP header or the URL `token` query parameter.
+We always recommend you use the authentication via the HTTP header as this method is more secure.

 > **IMPORTANT**: **Do not share the API token with untrusted parties, or use it directly from client-side code, unless you fully understand the consequences!**